Degree Description and Learner Objectives

 |Advanced Clinical Trials

 |Analysis of Categorical Data

 (topics include model selection, spatial biostatistics, statistical methods in genetics/genomics, analysis of network data)

 |Applied Time Series Analysis

 Ph.D.
 Comprehensive Examination

 The Ph.D. comprehensive examination is offered once yearly.
 If the examination is not passed in the first attempt, it may be repeated one time.
 The examination consists of a two-day in-class component (two 3-hour examinations on consecutive days) and a take-home component.
-The in-class component contains a closed-book set of theory problems drawn from the Ph.D. required courses.
+The in-class component contains a closed-book set of theory problems drawn from the Ph.D. core courses.
 The take-home component is comprised of three sections: data analytic problem, simulation problem and an open problem.
 In highly unusual circumstances, an oral examination may be given as a follow-up to the written examination if clarification is felt to be necessary by the departmental Comprehensive Examination Committee.
 Please refer to the Student Handbook for additional information regarding the Ph.D. comprehensive examination.